-Meeting Announcement: High-Level Roundtable on EU Gas Imports
+Brussels Energy Club Held High-Level Roundtable on the EU Gas Imports Outlook

-This one-day-long roundtable event will take a serious look at the EU’s mid-term strategy for developing the gas market while phasing out Russian gas imports by the end of 2027.
-The meeting will aim to evaluate the topic within the context of assessing the legal, economic, and geopolitical factors which may have an impact on achieving this goal.
-Participants will examine how the EU can secure affordable and stable gas supplies while avoiding the establishment of new dependencies or strategic vulnerabilities.
+The discussion focused on the EU’s mid-term strategy for developing its gas market while phasing out Russian gas imports by the end of 2027.
+Participants examined the legal, economic, and geopolitical factors shaping this transition, with particular attention paid to ensuring affordable and stable gas supplies without creating new dependencies or strategic vulnerabilities.

 Morning sessions: